alyaaleksandrova7/ONLINE-SHOP-SALES-ANALYSIS/README.md

 2024|       12790|36371632.95|
 ```

+2. AOV

-2. This section analyzes orders of the online store and monthly **AOV** (average order value) based on completed orders.
+This section analyzes orders of the online store and monthly **AOV** (average order value) based on completed orders.
 ```sql
 SELECT
     STRFTIME('%Y-%m', order_date) AS month,